 Angioedema can be acute or chronic (> 6 wk).
 There is a hereditary form (see Hereditary and Acquired Angioedema).

 Acute angioedema is mast cell–mediated in > 90% of cases.
 Mast cell–mediated mechanisms include acute allergic, typically IgE-mediated reactions.
 IgE-mediated angioedema is usually accompanied by acute urticaria (local wheals and erythema in the skin—see Urticaria).
-It may often be caused by the same allergens (eg, drug, venom, dietary, or extracted allergens) that are responsible for acute IgE-mediated urticaria.
+It may often be caused by the same allergens (eg, drug, venom, dietary, extracted allergens) that are responsible for acute IgE-mediated urticaria.

 Acute angioedema can also result from agents that directly stimulate mast cells without involving IgE.
 Causes can include opiates, radiopaque dyes, aspirin, and NSAIDs.